PSyGrid object

 None

-history columns to store final values from (currently not in use, instead all specified history columns are used and additionally termination flags and for binaries the interpolation class)
+history columns from which to store final values (currently not in use, instead all specified history columns are used as well as termination flags and for binaries the interpolation class)

 ‘start_at_RLO’